Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 employ this technique are often classed under "active learning".

 ## Quick Start

-**Comment** What you need to run the program, the code that you need to run, how to prepare the data, how to label things with timelapse.
-Using logging package to see info messages

 This package can be installed locally using PIP.
 To do so, download the GitHub repository and run the following code, where the folder